Finding a Top Financial Advisor Firm in Oklahoma

-Disciplined Investments, LLC is a fee-only firm based in Tulsa.
-The firm's advisory team includes at least one certified financial planner (CFP).
-The firm does not make any money from commissions and is paid entirely by the client, avoiding any potential conflicts of interest.
+HoganTaylor is a fee-only firm that is based in Tulsa and does not make any money from commissions.
+It gets paid entirely by the client, avoiding any potential conflicts of interest.

-Disciplined Investments was established in 2001.
+HoganTaylor was established in 2001.
 It is principally owned by HoganTaylor, LLP, a tax and accounting firm.
-Disciplined Investment’s website is part of the HoganTaylor general site.

-Services offered by Disciplined Investments include defined contribution planning, executive planning, insurance consulting, retirement planning and planning for education funding and charitable giving.
+Services offered include defined contribution planning, executive planning, insurance consulting, retirement planning and planning for education funding and charitable giving.
 In addition, HoganTaylor offers tax services, litigation support and risk assurance.
 It also helps with employee benefit plans and human capital strategies.

-Academic research is the bedrock of Disciplined Investment’s strategy.
+Academic research is the bedrock of HoganTaylor’s strategy.
 The firm believes in creating diverse portfolios that have consistent levels of exposure to various risk factors across the market.
 It does not engage in risky market predictions, instead focusing on controlling cost, long-term investments and tax efficiency.